MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

 4. (Optional) If necessary, consider enforcing DLP policies on connections.
 More information: [Enforce DLP policy for violating connections](powerapps-powershell.md#enforce-dlp-policy-for-violating-connections)

    > [!NOTE]
-   > Connections violating DLP policies will be disabled while connections that don't violate DLP policies will be enabled.
+   >  Enforcing DLP policies will disable existing connections that violate any DLP policies and enable any previously disabled connections that no longer violate any DLP policies.

 ## Delete a DLP policy